ToolShedTested

 Can an electric chainsaw cut down a tree?
 Yes, within limits.
 A battery chainsaw with a 16--18" bar can fell most trees a homeowner would encounter -- ornamental trees, storm-damaged trees, smaller hardwoods.
 It will struggle on trees over 20" in diameter or very dense hardwood at the end of a battery charge.
 If you're regularly felling large trees, gas remains more reliable for that specific job.

 How do battery chainsaw platforms compare?
-The three most capable battery chainsaw platforms right now are Ego 56V, Greenworks 80V, and DeWalt FLEXVOLT 60V.
+The three most capable battery chainsaw platforms in this 2026 comparison are Ego 56V, Greenworks 80V, and DeWalt FLEXVOLT 60V.
 Ego and Greenworks compete closely on power and value.
 DeWalt's advantage is cross-tool battery sharing if you're already in the FLEXVOLT ecosystem.
 None of these platforms are interchangeable -- you're buying into a system, so factor in what other tools you already own.

 Our Picks, Reviewed